Strategic Proposal Development

 Assistant Professor, Department of Chemistry and Biochemistry:

 We recently received assistance from the Proposal Development Office during the preparation of an NSF Major Research Instrumentation grant to acquire an ambient pressure x-ray photoelectron spectrometer.
-This office, lead by Ruth Ann Hendrickson, provided detailed outlines including required components for the specific call, organized a relevant group of faculty to serve as a red team review panel, and provided exceedingly valuable feedback.
+This office provided detailed outlines including required components for the specific call, organized a relevant group of faculty to serve as a red team review panel, and provided exceedingly valuable feedback.
 It is clear that this process greatly facilitated our successful proposal.

 Dr. Sara Cole